After-Shock/Cloudbox-wiki/Cloudflare-Script.md

-Script will create / update all the subdomains with your server IP address and enable proxy for Plex.
+Script will create / update all the subdomains with your server IP address and enables DNS proxy for Plex.

 1. Sign up for [Cloudflare](https://www.cloudflare.com/).